ZorroCheng-MC/thebox/ARCHITECTURE.md

-# AI Development Architecture - version 0.94
+# AI Development Architecture - version 0.95

 This document outlines the architecture of our AI development environment, which consists of four main layers: User Layer, Interface Layer, Routing Layer, and Provider Layer.

 ## Architecture Overview

 ### User Layer
 The user layer is the interface which end-user interfacing with the system.
-This includes tools such as thebox.hkmci.net, VSCode, Obsidian and other n8n workflows.
+This includes tools such as thebox.hkmci.net, VSCode, Obsidian, n8n workflows, and Audiobot UI.

 #### Development Tools
 - **VSCode**: Primary code editor for development